Celtic Hospice and Home Health

-Founding Celtic Healthcare in 1996, Arnold E. Burchianti, II is the Chief Executive Officer of Celtic Healthcare.
+Founding Celtic Healthcare in 1996, Arnold E. Burchianti, II is the Chief Executive Officer of Graham Healthcare Group (a merger of Celtic Healthcare and Residential Healthcare in 2016).
 Combining his passion for both healthcare and technology, Arnie built a state-of-the art information technology system, which has been instrumental in Celtic Healthcare’s success and outstanding reputation for patient care.
 Arnie has successfully led the company through significant periods of growth and continues to expand the Celtic footprint through strategic acquisitions and expanded services.
 Under his team-centered, servant leadership model, Celtic Healthcare was named #1 Large Company in the 2007 “Best Places to Work in Western Pennsylvania” and was ranked #5 out of Pittsburgh’s 100 fastest growing companies by the Pittsburgh Business Times.
 In addition to his strategic leadership of Celtic, Arnie has earned recognition through a number of healthcare industry awards, as well as held a variety of prestigious positions in healthcare associations.
 He has been honored as a two-time finalist in the Ernst & Young Entrepreneur of the Year award and is a well-known national speaker on healthcare-related subjects.
 Arnie is a licensed Physical Therapist and an alumnus of Duquesne University in Pittsburgh, holding both a Bachelors Degree in Health Science, and a Masters Degree in Physical Therapy.

 Kurt M. Baumgartel

-As Chief Operating Officer, Kurt M. Baumgartel brings over a decade of experience in a variety of clinical aspects of home health agency operations, which reflects his comprehensive understanding of the issues affecting the homecare industry.
+As President of Hospice Services, Kurt M. Baumgartel brings over a decade of experience in a variety of clinical aspects of home health and hospice agency operations, which reflects his comprehensive understanding of the issues affecting the home health and hospice industry.
 In addition to providing direct supervision to a large staff of clinical personnel and managers, he has served as both the Compliance Officer and Privacy Officer for Celtic Healthcare.
-As COO, Kurt works closely with all divisions of Celtic Healthcare to assure that all efforts are focused on providing the absolute best care to Celtic’s patients.
+In his previous role as COO for Celtic, Kurt worked closely with all divisions of Celtic Healthcare to assure that all efforts are focused on providing the absolute best care to Celtic’s patients.
 Kurt is active in several healthcare associations and has published articles and presented on numerous topics related to home healthcare.
 Kurt is an alumnus of Duquesne University, located in Pittsburgh, with a Masters Degree in Physical Therapy.

 Michael J. Eperesi